PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 - Single name search
 - Errors: Not found (single name)
 - Errors: Invalid name (i.e with wildcard character)
-- Errors: Repository: Invalid name, etc
+- Errors: Repository: Repository with name not found, etc

 ### -URL param

 - Errors: if URL with unsupported type Uri scheme used, or if correct scheme but value is for path/location that doesn't exist
-- Errors: if URL to be changed is used in conjuction with `-Name` parameter argument value of PSGallery
+- Errors: if URL to be changed is used in conjuction with `-Name` parameter argument with value of PSGallery

 ### -Repositories param